Conference room with a large video wall display, wall-mounted cameras, ceiling speakers, and a meeting table.

 Aspect Ratio

 Aspect ratio refers to the height-to-width ratio of the display.
 Maintaining flexibility in aspect ratio is key for multi-display setups or unconventional wall shapes.
+The standard aspect ratio for a modern television is 16:9, but a wall display may vary, especially if you are employing multiple monitors and not matching the same number of units horizontally and vertically.

 Multi-Display Mode

-Which Video Wall is Right for You?
+Which Video Wall is Right for Your Space?

 Consult a Video Wall Technology Expert

-Profound Technologies is an expert in large format LED, LCD and video wall system design, installation, and configuration.
-They specialize in providing customized video display systems that match the user’s environment and support their mission or branding goals.
+We specialize in providing customized video display systems that match the user’s environment and support their mission or branding goals.

 Schedule a free consultation with an AV video wall expert today!